Naltrexone vs Campral

 What are the side effects of naltrexone?

+As with any medication, some people will experience side effects.
+These may subside over time.
 Some of the reported side effects of taking naltrexone include sleep problems, dizziness, joint pain or muscle cramps, nausea and/or vomiting, and loss of appetite.
 It can also cause cold-like symptoms, like a stuffy nose, sore throat, and sneezing.
-As with most side effects, they vary per person and can dissipate after a period of time taking the medication.

 How is naltrexone different from Antabuse?